 Local Resolution Stage

-If the doctor is a staff of the NHS, you will write a formal report against the doctor addressing it to the Practice Manager.
+If the doctor is a staff of the NHS, you will write a formal report against the doctor.
+Your letter should be addressed to the Practice Manager.
 Alternatively, you can also direct your complaints to the NHS commissioning body.

-The reason for reporting a doctor for medical malpractice is to seek explanations into what transpired and to express your displeasure and dissatisfaction by the actions or inactions of the medical professional.
+The reason for reporting a doctor for medical malpractice is to seek explanations into what transpired.
+It is also to express your displeasure and dissatisfaction by the actions or inactions of the medical professional.
 Making a report will also help you understand clearly what happened.

 Sometimes, some individuals make a report just to get the doctor to accept his mistakes and offer an apology.